Senate work on infrastructure plan slides into Saturday

 Several moments later, the vote resumed and the effort to proceed to consideration of the bill passed by a vote of 66-28.

 Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bill.
-That support largely held Friday with Republican Leader Mitch McConnell of Kentucky again voting yes to nudge the process along.
+That support largely held Friday with Senate Minority Leader Mitch McConnell, R-Ky., again voting yes to nudge the process along.

 But whether the number of Republican senators willing to pass a key part of President Joe Biden’s agenda grows or shrinks in the days ahead will determine if the president’s signature issue can make it across the finish line.

-Schumer had hoped to introduce the text of the bill later in the day with supporters aiming to complete action before leaving for the August recess.
+Schumer had hoped to introduce the text of the bill later Friday with supporters aiming to complete action before leaving for the August recess.
 Sens.
 Rob Portman, R-Ohio, and Kyrsten Sinema, D-Ariz., released a statement saying they were close to finalizing the legislative text and hoped to make it public later in the day.

 But Friday came and went without final paperwork that's now expected Saturday.